Thirdy Ravena: UAAP Season 78 (2015)

 This was supposed to be Thirdy's second year but he had to sit out because of bad grades.
 It is in the rules of Ateneo sports that you can not play in any league (even if not UAAP) if you have a failing mark.

 UAAP Season 79 (2016)

-This is officially Thirdy's second playin year where he led the Blue Eagles to the 2nd Seed with a 10–4 win loss record and faced FEU in the semifinals.
+This was officially Thirdy's second playing year where he led the Blue Eagles to the 2nd Seed with a 10–4 win loss record and faced the FEU Tamaraws in the semifinals.
 He helped Ateneo advance to the finals against their archrivals the De La Salle Green Archers in a 2–0 series win by the Green Archers.